Health and Safety

 the kitchen counter contains an abundance of inexpensive drinking water to use for washing fruits and

-and markets have mountains of them, and gorgeous limes too.
+mountains of them, and gorgeous limes too.
 Here's the recipe:

 2 or 3 ripe avocadoes (they should yield slightly when squeezed)

 Mash with a fork, then scoop with tortilla chips.

 In the unfortunate event of illness or emergency, there is an excellent hospital in

 Merida, as well as a clinic catering to tourists in downtown Progreso, just off the

 The locations will be provided to you in your rental confirmation package, as well as a number to